yuantailing/cgservice/README.md

 1. Change `CLIENT_SECRET` in *pyftpd/ftp/settings.py*.
 1. Build and run.
 1. Ensure ftp root (*/srv/ftp*) has the proper owner.
 For the first run, you can run `docker-compose exec pyftpd chown ftp:ftp /srv/ftp`
+1. Ensure logdir (*/var/log/pyftpd*) has the proper owner.
+For the first run, you can run `docker-compose exec pyftpd chown ftp:ftp /var/log/pyftpd`
 1. After certificates are issued, we can edit config in *.env*, set `FTP_SSL_ENABLE=1`.

 ### netredirect